On continuation and convex Lyapunov functions: Introduction

 \subsection{Dynamical control systems}

 We study \textit{\textbf{dynamical systems}} over $\mathbb{R}^n$ of the form

 where $F$ is $C^r$-smooth with $r\geq 0$, $\pi:T\mathbb{R}^n\to \mathbb{R}^n$ defined by $(x,v)\mapsto \pi(x,v)=x$ is the canonical projection and for any $x\in \mathbb{R}^n$ we have with some abuse of notation $F(x)\in T_x\mathbb{R}^n$.
-Evidently, $T\mathbb{R}^n\simeq \mathbb{R}^n\times \mathbb{R}^n$, but~\eqref{equ:dyn:sys} is useful to keep in mind when comparing objects to assess if generalizations beyond $\mathbb{R}^n$ are possible.
-When $r\geq 1$, \textit{integral curves} of~\eqref{equ:dyn:sys} are differentiable curves $t\mapsto \xi(t)\in \mathbb{R}^n$ such that $\dot{\xi}(t)=F(\xi(t))$ for all $t\in \mathrm{dom}(\xi)$, which is non-empty by the assumption on $r$.
-We will not go into further regularity conditions and always assume for simplicity that $r=0$ and that the vector field is \textit{complete},~\textit{i.e.}, a global flow (see below) is induced, such that we are allowed to make global statements\footnote{We remark that \textit{completeness} is the important property here as we will appeal to a global flow, \textit{smoothness} of $F$ (going beyond $C^0$), on the other hand, is rarely exploited.
+Evidently, $T\mathbb{R}^n\simeq \mathbb{R}^n\times \mathbb{R}^n$, but~\eqref{equ:dyn:sys} is useful to keep in mind when comparing objects to assess if generalizations beyond $\mathbb{R}^n$ are possible. \textit{Integral curves} of~\eqref{equ:dyn:sys} are differentiable curves $t\mapsto \xi(t)\in \mathbb{R}^n$ such that $\dot{\xi}(t)=F(\xi(t))$ for all $t\in \mathrm{dom}(\xi)$, which is non-empty by, for instance, assuming that $r\geq 1$.
+However, in general, such an assumption is too strong.
+We will not go into further regularity conditions and always assume, for simplicity, that $r=0$ and that the vector field is \textit{complete},~\textit{i.e.}, a global flow (see below) is induced, such that we are allowed to make global statements\footnote{We remark that \textit{completeness} is the important property here as we will appeal to a global flow, \textit{smoothness} of $F$ (going beyond $C^0$), on the other hand, is rarely exploited.
 The only reason to potentially keep smoothness is that one can naturally relax completeness and make some local statements.
 Without completeness, global statements can break down, consider $\dot{x}=x^2$.
-However, as the emphasis of this note is on \textit{global asymptotic stability}, examples of that form are somewhat obsolete.}, for further information we point the reader to~\cite{ref:sontag2013mathematical,ref:hale2009ordinary}.
+However, as the emphasis of this article is on \textit{global asymptotic stability}, examples of that form are somewhat obsolete.}, for further information we point the reader to~\cite{ref:sontag2013mathematical,ref:hale2009ordinary}.

 Going beyond \textit{descriptions}, when aiming to \textit{prescribe} the dynamics of a system we consider (time-invariant) \textit{\textbf{dynamical control systems}} over $\mathbb{R}^n\times \mathbb{R}^m$ of the form